 Hong Kong Visa

-Job search in Hong Kong demand more than the Hong Kong visa application and just the obvious Hong Kong CV writing and translation - it requires thorough preparation.
+Employment in Hong Kong demand more than the Hong Kong visa application and just the obvious Hong Kong CV or Hong Kong resume with Hong Kong cover letter writing and translation - it requires thorough preparation.
 Problems that in all possibility did not even cross your mind when you decided to start the Hong Kong job search will confront you.
 So, be prepared to take Hong Kong as it is with all of its difficulties, contradictions and challenges.

 Hong Kong became a Special Administrative Region (SAR) of China in 1997.
 Since then, you can make visa applications in person at a Chinese embassy or consulate in your home country and by mail to the Hong Kong SAR Immigration Department.

 Most visits to Hong Kong are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against Western interests and civilian targets, including places frequented by foreigners like restaurants, hotels, clubs and shopping areas.
 In recent years, the Hong Kong authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current and valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.